cjdoris/pAdicGaloisGroup/README.md

 = "None"                No reordering.
 | "Random"              Shuffle the groups randomly.
 | "Index"               Sort by index, lowest first.
+| "OrbitIndex"          Sort by the index of the stablizer of the orbits.
+| "Reverse"             The reverse of...
+  [ SUBGROUP_ORDER        ... this ordering.
+  ]

 SUBGROUP_SCORE
 = "IsUseful"            1 if useful, -1 if not.